What’s even better than having a motivational technique is not even needing one.

-I chatted to a guy once who wanted to create some inspiring workshops.
+I was speaking to a guy one time who wanted to create some inspiring workshops.
 I asked him what his plan was and he said, “First, I’m going to spend two weeks in a retreat re-reading all the books I have about how to build my motivation.”

 That answer surprised me.
 He seemed inspired enough and last time I checked, reading books didn’t create workshops.
-It actually sounded like a procrastination strategy: let’s keep putting things off in the name of the myth of motivation.
+It actually sounded like a procrastination strategy.
+It sounded like, let’s keep putting things off in the name of the myth of motivation.

 The thing about motivation is that motivation is not a thing.
 We just fall for the illusion that it is, because of the way we speak.
-It becomes something we can gain, lose, find and, as in this case, something we think we need to stockpile.
+By the way we speak, it becomes something we can gain, lose, find and, as in this case, something we think we need to stockpile.

 It’s funny how we fall for the illusions of language.